-Japan "computer grannies" grip Internet lifeline
+Japan "computer grannies" grip internet lifeline

 "I suppose it spread because everyone felt lonely.
 It's a time of life when everyone, whether male or female, feels a little alone," Okawa said.

-"We talk about the 'aging society' and the 'need for psychological support' and such... but the truth lies in everyone being just a bit lonely."
+"We talk about the 'ageing society' and the 'need for psychological support' and such... but the truth lies in everyone being just a bit lonely."

-When Okawa first began her quest, personal computers were still quite expensive and could cast upwards of 600,000 yen ($7,800 in current terms), way beyond the cost of pensioners.
+When Okawa first began her quest, personal computers were still quite expensive and could cast upwards of 600,000 yen (4,725 pounds in current terms), way beyond the cost of pensioners.

 She and a group of volunteers made the rounds of companies to ask for donations of used computers.
 When they visited the Japanese branch of Microsoft, they struck gold.